 Documents enter the system through a secure upload flow:

-1. The external claims management system calls our API to register a claim (line of business, permissions, metadata)
+- The external system calls our API to register a batch (category, permissions, metadata)

 The presigned URL approach avoids routing large files through our API.
 The Lambda generates short-lived URLs (10-60 seconds), so the upload window is narrow enough to prevent misuse.